Thank you for coming to this space!

 I am pro-autism and pro-neurodivergence!

-In this practice, I recognize the unique gifts that autistic and neurodivergent people share with our world.
+I recognize the unique gifts that autistic and neurodivergent people share with our world.

 Prior to becoming a licensed psychologist, I supported individuals with disabilities through volunteer work in special education settings, like the Children's Institute, and though conducting state-sponsored disability evaluations for emerging adults.